cliffordwilliam/python-2d-game-engine/README.md

 3. Search for and run “XLaunch”

-4. IF you are using windows, just hit next through each step.
+4. If you are using windows, just hit next through each step.

 5. If you are using mac, go into your shell and type “xhost +” which will allow clients to connect from any host.